On rings of supersymmetric polynomials: Supersymmetric partially polynomial and polynomial rings

-\begin{thm} Elements $H(I,J),\,(I,J)\in X^{+}(m,n)$ form a linear basis in the ring $\Lambda^{+y}_{m,n}$. \end{thm} \begin{proof} Let use induction on $mn$.
+\begin{thm} Elements $H(I,J),\,(I,J)\in X^{+}(m,n)$ form a linear basis of the ring $\Lambda^{+y}_{m,n}$. \end{thm} \begin{proof} Let use induction on $mn$.
 Let $mn=0$.
 If $n=0$, then the statement follows from Theorem \ref{alt}.
-If $m=0$, the the statement follows from the main theorem of symmetric functios.
+If $m=0$, the the statement follows from the main theorem of symmetric functions.
 Let $mn>0$.
-Let us consider a natural homomorphism
+L Consider a natural homomorphism

 such that $\varphi_{m,n}(x_m)=\varphi_{n,m}(y_n)=t,$ and it acts identically on all other variables.
 It is clear that